8.5. Rehabilitation

 3. Rehabilitate the offender.

 Certainly, all four ideologies address the first two goals, punishment, and societal protection.
 However, the goal of rehabilitating the offender is either silent, or not addressed in retribution, deterrence, or incapacitation.
-This does come as a cost.
+This does come at a cost.
 As we will talk about in more detail when covering prisons and jails, there is a great paradox that is happening in our society when we heavily rely on jails and prisons.
 Most offenders will come out of institutions (roughly 95% of all people who enter prisons are released), and little is done to change them while they are there.
 This is mostly due to our attitudes towards offenders, the policies that are necessarily placed on individuals while they are locked up, and the institutions themselves.
-And yet, there is the expectation that these individual leaving prisons will not commit crimes in the future.
+And yet, there is the expectation that these individuals leaving prisons will not commit crimes in the future.

 The question here is this: what have we done to change them so that they are not reoffending?
 Without the incorporation of some form of rehabilitation, the answer is fairly clear… Nothing.
 Yet, we expect it.

-Rehabilitation has taken on different forms through its history in the United States.
-We have considered individuals out of touch with God, and so offenders needed to be penitent, in order to get right with God.
+Rehabilitation has taken on different forms throughout its history in the United States.
+We have considered individuals out of touch with God, and so offenders needed to be penitent, to get right with God.
 One of America’s earliest prisons was designed with this in mind.
 The Eastern State Penitentiary, opening in 1829, included outside reflection yards; so that offenders could look up to God for penance.

 To see more of this prison, visit https://www.easternstate.org/.